VSTS | TFS 2018 | TFS 2017

 Use a variable group

-Any changes made centrally to a variable group, such as a change in the value of a variable or the addition of new variables, will automatically be made available to all the release definitions in which the variable group is used.
+Any changes made centrally to a variable group, such as a change in the value of a variable or the addition of new variables, will automatically be made available to all the definitions or environments to which the variable group is linked.